1. Processes

 2.2.
 Kernel-level

-In kernel space, a thread can be created by using taskingCreateTask
+In kernel space, a task can be created by using taskingCreateTask

 and